 Its primary purpose is to teach you how to set your wrists to the correct 90-degree angle at the top of your backswing.
 Why does this matter so much?
 The swing is a rotational action powered by your body turning, not an up-and-down motion driven by your arms.
 Your wrists don't create the power on their own, they store and then multiply the power your body generates.
 A correct hinge creates a powerful loading action, often called "lag," that you can unleash at the bottom of your downswing for explosive speed and a pure strike on the ball.

 Many amateur golfers struggle with this sequence.
-They either fail to hinge their wrists enough (a "wide" swing with no stored power) or they "cast" the club from the top, releasing the angle far too early and robbing themselves of all a potential distance.
+They either fail to hinge their wrists enough (a "wide" swing with no stored power) or they "cast" the club from the top, releasing the angle far too early and robbing themselves of all potential distance.
 A wrist hinge trainer gives you the definitive feel of what a powerful, loaded position should be, removing all the ambiguity.

 Getting Started With Your Wrist Hinge Trainer